 Dutch Decree aspects Internal reference-Chapter/paragraph Business model The value chain of our products; 'Campari Group's identity and business overview' section.
-Policies and due diligence Sustainability policies and governance; Governance section.
+Policies and due diligence Sustainability policies and governance; Corporate Governance.
 Principal risks and their management The main sustainability risks; 'Risk management and Internal Control System' section.
 Thematic aspects Environmental matters Management of resources and environmental impact; Global Supply Chain medium-long term environmental targets; Energy efficiency and decarbonisation; Water management; Waste management; Spills, Certifications; Logistics and sustainable distribution.
-Social matters The Foundations; Stronger Together-Campari Group and the Covid-19 pandemic; Creating value for stakeholders; Quality and food safety of brands; Responsible communications; Responsible serving; Responsible consumption: communications and promotional initiatives; Campari Gallery; Cinzano Archive; Campari and the cinema; The Foundations; Negroni Week.
-Employee matters Stronger Together - Campari Group and the Covid-19 pandemic; Campari Group and the dialog Camparistas; Ever more, a continuous dialogue; Other tools for dialogue and engagement - Cl and initiatives; Diversity, Equity and Inclusion; Learning and professional development in the wor 360° Feedback; Remuneration system; Industrial relations; Camparistas' involvement wenvironment, well-being and social activities: Health and safety in the workplace.
-Respect for human rights Fight against bribery and corruption Sustainability policies and governance; Whistleblowing; Model 231; Code of Ethics; Business Conduct Guidelines Supply Chain Sustainability policies and governance; Responsible sourcing; Sustainability compliance; continuity and enhanced supplier collaboration; Growing agave in partnerships with local Packaging and circular principles; Point of Sales materials (POS); Business travel.
+Social matters The Foundations; Stronger Together-Campari Group and the Covid-19 pandemic; Creating value for stakeholders; Quality and food safety of brands; Responsible communications; Responsible serving; Responsible consumption: communications and promotional initiatives; Campari Gallery; Cinzano Archive Campari and the cinema; The Foundations; Negroni Week.
+Employee matters Stronger Together - Campari Group and the Covid-19 pandemic; Campari Group and the dialogue with Camparistas; Ever more, a continuous dialogue; Other tools for dialogue and engagement - Channels and initiatives; Diversity, Equity and Inclusion; Learning and professional development in the workplace; 360° Feedback; Remuneration system; Industrial relations; Camparistas' involvement with the environment well-being and social activities: Health and safety in the workplace.
+Respect for human rights Sustainability policies and governance; Code of Ethics, Business Conduct Guidelines, Sustainability compliance; Employees and Human Rights Policy.
+Fight against bribery and corruption Sustainability policies and governance; Whistleblowing; Model 231; Code of Ethics; Business Conduct Guidelines.
+Supply Chain Sustainability policies and governance; Responsible sourcing; Sustainability compliance; Business continuity and enhanced supplier collaboration; Growing agave in partnerships with local farmers Packaging and circular principles; Point of Sales materials (POS); Business travel.

-The materiality analysis set in 2017, on the basis of a comprehensive benchmarking comparison with competitors in the sector and of the results of a sustainability questionnaire distributed to the Group's entire management, has been further refined.
+The materiality analysis set in 2017, on the basis of a comprehensive benchmarking comparison with competitors in the sector and of the results of a sustainability guestionnaire distributed to the Group's entire management, has been further refined.
 In 2018, bartenders were included among the categories of stakeholders that are most relevant to the Group.
 In 2019, adjustments were made in the wake of a focus group conducted under the aegis of the Campari Group Sustainability Committee.
 In 2020, the priorities were reconsidered in a year when the entire world population was affected by the Covid-19 pandemic, also resulting in a strong impact on the global economy.
 Lastly, in 2021, a further review of the materiality matrix implemented with the Officers and the Corporate Banking, Tax and Insurance function, led us to identify 'Tax transparency' as a material topic included in the broader theme 'Direct economic value generated and distributed to stakeholders'.

 Campari Group's Non-Financial Disclosure was prepared in accordance with the GRI Sustainability Reporting Standards, the sustainability reporting framework set by the Global Reporting Initiative ('GRI'), establishing the most advanced standard for sustainability reporting most widely used worldwide.
-The document complies with the 'In Accordance-core' option of the GRI25, ensuring that at least one indicator for each material issue is disclosed.
+The document complies with the 'In Accordance-core' option of the GRI(25), ensuring that at least one indicator for each material issue is disclosed.
 As in previous years, in addition to the key performance indicators established in the GRI Sustainability Reporting Standards and the sustainability aspects covered by the statutory reporting requirements, Campari Group also reports certain additional qualitative and quantitative indicators that are particularly relevant for a multinational company operating in the spirits sector (i.e. responsible marketing and serving, and communication practices), in accordance with the materiality principle.